g3zod/CreateADIFTestFiles/README.md

 | CreateADIFTestFiles  | GUI and related code |

 ## Software Requirements
-- Microsoft Visual Studio 2022
+- Microsoft Visual Studio 2022 Community Edition

 ## Limitations
 - The application version is kept in step with the ADIF Specification versions.
 This is because of the potential need to add code and / or QSO templates to support new features in the ADIF Specification.